padrino/padrino-docs/guides/06_application-helpers/12_custom-helpers.html.md

 ```

 Use these in situations where you wish to cleanup your controller or your view
 code.
-Helpers are particularly useful for DRY’ing up repeated use of the same
+Helpers are particularly useful for DRY'ing up repeated use of the same
 markup or behavior. **Note** that helper methods and objects should be reloaded
 automatically for you in development.